 - A completed Fence Plan Review Application Form

-- A survey or site plan showing the proposed location of your fence (see sample site plan below)
+- A survey or Basic Site Plan showing the proposed location of your fence

 Once your application has been submitted a Plan Examiner will review your plan for compliance with location and height requirements.
 Upon approval, you may proceed with the installation of your fence.
 A fence inspection is not required except for fences greater than 7 feet tall, swimming pool fences, or barbed wire fences.